mdxabu/NetResSim/README.md

 # WARIP - War Analysis of Routing and Internet Performance

-A Golang-based tool for analyzing Internet performance during geopolitical conflicts, specifically designed to study the impact of the 2025 India-Pakistan war on Internet routing and latency using RIPE NCC data sources.
+A tool for analyzing Internet performance during geopolitical conflicts, specifically designed to study the impact of the 2025 India-Pakistan war on Internet routing and latency using RIPE NCC data sources.

 ## Overview